FREQUENTLY ASKED QUESTIONS

 How do I add my name to the waitlist for an affordable unit?

 The waitlist for affordable housing is not yet available.
 It is estimated to become available spring 2021.
 Interested parties can call 619-329-4190 for updates.

 What is the timeline for the affordable apartments?

 3Roots is currently under review by the City of San Diego.
-Following approval, we hope to start construction of the affordable housing complex in summer of 2020 with targeted completion and leasing in fall 2021.
+Following approval, we hope to start construction of the affordable housing complex in 2021.